sundarcodes/codesirpi/content/english/contact/_index.md

 ---
-title: 'Contact Us'
+title: 'Reach us'
 subtitle: ''
 # meta description
 description: 'This is meta description'
 draft: false
 ---

-### Why you should contact us!

-Please drop us a note on what we would like you to help with and will get back to you.
+We would like you to understand your need better and be better prepared when we talk with you.
+Appreciate if you take just couple of mins to fill up the form